-Report Design version Description v3.3 (current) Major changes: All plots with aggregate data analyze samples based on a six week rolling window up to and including the date the sample was collected.
-Minor changes: Added visual indicators to timeseries plot for new cases reported on the sampling date.
-Regional geographic maps display the mean of the samples taken during the six week window, instead of the median. v3.2.3 Minor changes: • Added the external Kit ID reference in addition to Biobot's internal Kit ID. v3.2.2 Minor changes: Updated the case estimate title to incidence estimate to better reflect the interpretation of our current model.
+Report Design version Description v3.2.3 (current) Minor changes: • Added the external Kit ID reference in addition to Biobot's internal Kit ID. v3.2.2 Minor changes: Updated the case estimate title to incidence estimate to better reflect the interpretation of our current model.
 Changed the incidence estimate description to better reflect the updated model, and provided details around the methodology of how we arrived at the new model. v3.2.1 Minor changes: The case estimate is provided with an updated viral shedding parameter, and reflects the number of cases which will be reported in your community next week.
 We've included information about your county's reported new cases back into the report.